Forgetting Your Own Limitations – The Power of the Subconscious Mind

 So what to do?

-And in the end, I realized something that I took home with me:
+And in the end, I realized something important:

-What if the body didn’t even know what it couldn’t do anymore?
-What if it was just performing from memory?
-Just “did it”?
+What if the body doesn’t know what it can’t do?
+What if it simply performs from memory?

-It actually worked.
-The less attention I paid to my limitations and worries, the more smoothly things went.
+The less attention I paid to my worries, the better things went.

-I simply didn’t let my body know what wasn’t possible.
+I stopped telling my body what wasn’t possible.

 Don’t tell yourself what you can’t do.
-As long as your intuition is convinced that it will work, it will work!
+If your intuition believes it will work, it often will.

 Go for it,